Our Graduate Success Stories

 How and when is my financial aid money disbursed?

 Once you accept your Financial Aid Award Package and begin classes, your financial aid award money will be applied to your account at Herzing University to cover the cost of tuition.
-Any remaining money will be mailed as a check to your address on file according to the mail dates indicated on your award letter, unless you choose to return the unused portion to the lender.
+You can have any remaining money sent to you by direct deposit or mailed as a check to your address on file, according to the mail dates indicated on your award letter, unless you choose to return the unused portion to the lender.
+We strongly advise that you only accept the money you absolutely need, in order to lessen your loan repayment amounts in the future.
 Please note: It is the student’s responsibility to communicate any name and/or address changes to Herzing University.

 What if financial aid does not cover my full tuition amount?